Executive Training on Sustainable Investments in Agriculture

 - Senior legal, economics, and technical staff of CCSI

-What past participants have said about CCSI’s in-person Executive Training on Sustainable Investments in Agriculture:
+What past participants have said about CCSI’s Executive Training on Sustainable Investments in Agriculture:

 Jeremy Agyemang, Head of Agribusiness Unit, Ministry of Food and Agriculture, Ghana: “The training at CCSI was phenomenal.
 It equipped me with knowledge that has enhanced my understanding of the investor-state relationship.
 Those delivering the training were experts in their field, and more than willing to provide participants with assistance to make the learning experience fruitful.
 Great technical resources were also provided to participants.
 I highly recommend the training to anyone working in the agricultural investment space.”